Symplectic maps: from generating functions to Liouvillian forms

 $ \square$

+This lemma gives a Liouvillian form on an exact symplectic manifold, proving Theorem \ref{teo:1}.
+The Liouvillian form $\theta=\pi_1^*\theta_0 - \pi_2^*\theta_0$ induces a natural symplectomorphism which will be associated to the mid-point rule.
+We will show this fact in the last section where we will construct numerical integrators from the symplectic maps coming from Liouvillian forms.

+For studying the way a Liouvillian form induces a symplectic integrator we restrict our study to the set of Liouvillian forms with linear coefficients.
+It becomes a linear space over $\mathbb R$ with finite dimension.
+In the rest of this paper we replace the matrix $A(z)$ for a linear form $Az = (S+\fiz J)z$ where $A$ and $S$ are constant matrices in $\mathbb M_{2n\times 2n}(\mathbb R)$.

-\begin{lemma} The space of constant Liouvillian forms on a 2n-dimensional exact symplectic manifold $(M,\omega)$ has dimension $n(2n + 1)$.
-The subspace acting on the image of the differential has dimension $n$ and the subspace acting on its kernel has dimension $2n^2$. \end{lemma} {\it Proof.} Applying Lemma \ref{lem:5}, we deduce that the dimension of constant Liouvillian forms is exactly the dimension of the symmetric $2n\times 2n$ matrices $S=S^T$, given by $\dim S= \frac12(2n)(2n+1)=n(2n+1)$.
-The subspace of elements acting on the image of the differential is generated by the different elements $a_i$, $i=1,\dots,n$ used in the proof of Lemma \ref{lem:5}, which has dimension $n$.
-The subspace of elements acting on the kernel of the differential is the complementary subspace with dimension $n(2n+1)-n= 2n^2$. $ \square$
+\begin{lemma} The space of Liouvillian forms with linear coefficients on a 2n-dimensional exact symplectic manifold $(M,\omega)$ has dimension $n(2n + 1)$. \end{lemma} {\it Proof.} Applying Lemma \ref{lem:5}, we deduce that the dimension of the space of Liouvillian forms is exactly the dimension of the space $Sym(2n)$ of symmetric $2n\times 2n$ matrices $S=S^T$, given by $\dim Sym(2n)= \frac12(2n)(2n+1)=n(2n+1).$ $ \square$

-\begin{remark} The space of Liouvillian forms on a symplectic manifold $(M,\omega)$ has the same dimension than the group of its symplectomorphisms $Sp(M,\omega)$, viewed as a linear group. \end{remark}
+\begin{remark} The space of Liouvillian forms with linear coefficients on a symplectic manifold $(M,\omega)$ is isomorphic to $\mathfrak{sp}(M,\omega)$ as an affine space. \end{remark}

-With these elements, we know that the dimension of the space of Liouvillian forms (as linear space) on the symplectic product manifold $(\tilde M,\omega_\ominus)$ generating implicit symplectic mappings is at least $n(2n+1)$.
-This is easy to show since Liouvillian forms on $(\tilde M,\omega_\ominus)$ come from the pullback of a Liouvillian form on $N\subset\tilde M$ of dimension $2n$ and $\hat\pi_N$ is a submersion.
-Moreover, below we will see that this is exactly its dimension.